Frequently Asked Questions

 Can I order glass without any ashes?

 Yes.
-Cremation glass is my specialty, but I make plenty of non-cremation glass art.
-Lots of it appears on my instagram page.
+Order my normal glass at vaughnevans.com.
+Cremation glass is my specialty, but I make lots of non-cremation glass art.
+Some of it appears on my instagram page.
+I also have premade objects for sale at my Etsy Shop 'Vonbeads'.

 Can you make glass with hair?